Kristina01111000/Drws_site/README.md

 3/7/24
-Put wellness self check on the homepage
-Make a page for the wellness self check
 Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each

-- more about quiz from dr w
-- 	As I shrink the sunburst in a squeezed down cellphone view it looks unreadable – any thoughts?
-Can you enlarge it?
-Can you make the bottom grey box with it’s “Or learn more…” larger font as well?
--	Attached is what I see.
-You were not able to get the link in that last paragraph hot as a separate paragraph break?
-The final hot url doesn’t work for me as present in the screen grab.
--	FYI: on safari the first graph doesn’t show up.

 3/21
 On about our quiz page make the click here be on the same line, “Click here to begin your self-assessment”